-At Masjed-Soleyman, the temperature typically varies from 45°F to 112°F over the course of the year, and is rarely below 38°F or above 117°F.
+At Masjed-Soleyman, the summers are long, sweltering, arid, and clear and the winters are cool, dry, and mostly clear.
+Over the course of the year, the temperature typically varies from 45°F to 112°F and is rarely below 38°F or above 117°F.

 The hot season lasts for 4.0 months, from May 22 to September 23, with an average daily high temperature above 102°F. The hottest day of the year is July 24, with an average high of 112°F and low of 90°F.

 The cool season lasts for 3.4 months, from November 26 to March 8, with an average daily high temperature below 72°F. The coldest day of the year is January 23, with an average low of 45°F and high of 61°F.